 Most people get better from binge eating disorder with treatment and support.

-You will probably be offered a guided self-help programme as a first step in treating your binge eating disorder.
+You'll probably be offered a guided self-help programme as a first step in treating binge eating disorder.
 This often involves working through a self-help book combined with sessions with a healthcare professional, such as a therapist.

 These self-help books may take you through a programme that helps you:

-- monitor what you are eating – this can help you notice and try to change patterns in your behaviour
+- monitor what you're eating, which can help you notice and try to change patterns in your behaviour

-- make realistic meal plans – planning what and when you intend to eat throughout the day can help you regulate your eating, prevent hunger and reduce binge eating
+- make realistic meal plans on what to eat and when, which can help you regulate your eating

-- learn about your triggers – this can help you to recognise the signs, intervene and prevent a binge
+- learn about your triggers, which can help you to recognise the signs, intervene and prevent a binge

-- identify the underlying causes of your disorder – this means you can work on those issues in a healthier way
+- identify the underlying causes of your disorder, so you can work on those issues in a healthier way

 - find other ways of coping with your feelings